UoB-COMSM0110/2024-group-19/README.md

 ## Early stages design & Ideation process

-In inital stages of development, our group brainstormed about several types of games.
+In inital stages of development, our group brainstormed several types of games.
 Every team member introduced a game that he/she had researched prior to the meeting.
 Three members introduced their ideas that were similar to MATCH-3-GAMES.
 Another member introduced a 1v1 soccer game.
 The last member introduced a  a 2D-Wave-Survival game.
 The majority opted for the survivor game through an anonymous voting system.
 It was selected because it offered a comparatively low minimal viable product requirement, while retaining ample room for overhead expansion into a more intricate game.
 Furthermore, the structure of the game leant itself to the concept of varying difficulty levels quite nicely.
 We started to discuss the basic functionality of the game.
 To better understand what ideas the users may be interested in, we started by creating some User Stories.

 ## User Stories